Skip to content

 • The slug must be unique across all servers in the sandbox

-• Server processes continue running until explicitly stopped with server.stop(slug)
+• Server processes continue running until explicitly stopped with server.stop(slug) or server.delete(slug)

 List all managed server processes running in the sandbox.